 : Printer-Friendly Format

 On January 23, 1992, a group of local investors led by a Japanese billionaire announces plans to buy the Seattle Mariners, which would thwart a plan to move the team to Florida.
 Calling itself the Baseball Club of Seattle, the group has members mostly from Nintendo of America, Microsoft, and McCaw Cellular Communications.
-But the biggest investor by far is Hiroshi Yamauchi (b.
-1927), head of Nintendo in Japan.
+But the biggest investor by far is Hiroshi Yamauchi (1927-2013), head of Nintendo in Japan.
 Major League Baseball’s commissioner cites a policy opposing foreign investment.
 Getting the necessary approval takes nearly six months, but finally the sale is completed and the new owners are able to declare the Mariners "Safe at Home."